rharbird/microbit-challenges/docs/source/basics/functionsii.rst

 an argument).
 In the case of pass-by-reference, the variable passed as an argument can be affected within a function.
 In Python, the method of parameter passing is a specific combination of the two - parameter are passed by `value of object reference`_.

-For a really good explanation of passing parameters and the difference between different technqiues I would recommend you to read this `blogpost by Robert Heaton`_.
+For a good explanation of passing parameters and the difference between different techniques, I would recommend you to read this `blogpost by Robert Heaton`_.

 .. _value of object reference: https://docs.python.org/3/tutorial/controlflow.html#defining-functions
 .. _blogpost by Robert Heaton: https://robertheaton.com/2014/02/09/pythons-pass-by-object-reference-as-explained-by-philip-k-dick/